ClaireDel/Conflict-Detection---GDP2/README.md

 #### Testing on pictures <br/>
-- Testing the classifier to obtain predictions on images
+- Testing the SVM classifier to obtain predictions on images
 ```
 python Classification_phase/prediction.py
 ```